pdjr-signalk-plugins/ais-reporter/README.md

 requires the specification of one or more endpoints in terms of the IP address and ports to which data should be transmitted.

-The bold items in the following example must be supplied to make a minimal working configuration; the italic items show how the built-in defaults are applied to make a working configuration.
+The properties displayed in bold in the following example must be supplied to make a minimal working configuration; the normally displayed (non-bold) properties show how the built-in defaults are applied to make a working configuration.

 > **{**
 > **&nbsp;&nbsp;"configuration": {**